New Woman: Art

 By the late 19th century, art schools and academies had begun to offer more opportunities for artistic instruction to women.
 The Union of Women Painters & Sculptors, founded in 1881, supported women artists and offered exhibition opportunities.
 Women artists became "increasingly vocal and confident" in promoting women's work, and thus became part of the emerging image of the educated, modern and freer "New Woman".

-In the late 19th century, Charles Dana Gibson depicted the "New Woman" in his painting, The Reason Dinner was Late, which shows a woman painting a policeman.
+In the late 19th century, Charles Dana Gibson depicted the "New Woman" in his piece, The Reason Dinner was Late, which shows a woman painting a policeman.

 Artists "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplifying this emerging type through their own lives".
 In the late 19th and early 20th centuries about 88% of the subscribers of 11,000 magazines and periodicals were women.
 As women entered the artist community, publishers hired women to create illustrations that depicted the world through a woman's perspective.
 Successful illustrators included Jennie Augusta Brownscombe, Jessie Wilcox Smith, Rose O'Neill, Elizabeth Shippen Green, and Violet Oakley.

 Commentary

 Opposition

 In the early 1890s, daughters of middle class Catholics expressed a desire to attend institution of higher education.
-Catholic leaders expressed their concern as studying at these "Protestant" schools, as the Church described it, might threaten the women's Catholic faith.
+Catholic leaders expressed their concern in studying at these "Protestant" schools, as the Church described it, might threaten the women's Catholic faith.
 The Church also viewed the New Woman as a threat to traditional womanhood and the social order.
 The Church cited past accomplished Catholic women, including saints, to critique the New Woman.
 By citing those women, the Church also argued that it was the Church, not the New Woman movement, that offered women the best opportunities.
 Others also critiqued the New Woman for her implied sexual freedom and for her desire to participate in matters that are best left to men's judgment.
 As Cummings writes, the New Woman was accused of being "essentially uncatholic and anti-catholic".